 - Submit any college credit you may have completed through official transcripts and/or score reports to the Admissions Office (Advanced Placement, Dual Enrollment, CLEP, International Baccalaureate)

 - Complete our Advising Questionnaire

-The year kicks off with our traditional WELLcome Week which is required for all first year students (regardless of residential status i.e. residents and commuters).
-In addition, all incoming first year students will be required to participate in scheduled events that will be held during WELLcome Week.
-Transfer students are welcome to participate in all activities.
+The year kicks off with our traditional WELLcome Week, which is required for all first year students.
+Incoming students regardless of residential status (i.e. residents and commuters) are expected to arrive on campus August 22 for the 2018-2019 academic year.
+In addition, all incoming students will be required to participate in scheduled events that will be held daily from August 22 to August 26.
+Transfer students are welcome to participate.

 Mission of WELLcome Week:

 Bay Path University WELLcome Week program serves to establish the foundations for connection, preparation, and transition to college life and learning for students, their families and champions.”

 - Meet peers, faculty, and staff to begin building a learning community and class identity

 - Review guidelines for healthy, ethical and civil living and learning on campus